rgolovnya/CICDpipeline4microserviceapp/README.md

-# Final project of Udacity Devops Nanodegree
+# Final project of Udacity DevOps Nanodegree

 ## Project Description
 Develop a CICD pipeline for microservice application with rolling deployment.
-Start with a linting check, built Docker container, push the built Docker conatiner to the Docker repositiry, and then deploy these Docker container to a Kubernetes cluster.
+Start with a linting check, built Docker container, push the built Docker container to the Amazon Elastic Container Registry ECR, and then deploy these Docker container to a Kubernetes cluster.

 ## Learning Objectives
 - Setting up Jenkins